 Safety is so important to SunCoke that we include safety in our core values and also incorporate safety as a metric in our short-term incentive program.
-We have an ambition of zero incidents and injuries in the workplace.
+Our ambition is to have zero incidents and injuries in the workplace.
 To reach our goal, we follow our Safety Vision, which is comprised of five core components including:

-- Visible safety leadership Site and corporate leadership have made a commitment to safety as the paramount value within the Company and our site leadership practices visible safety leadership on a daily basis. - Communication and training All team members and contractors take responsibility for their own safety and the safety of those around them, and we train for proper safety knowledge. - Safe work practices All team members and contractors take the time necessary to properly identify and mitigate hazards and safely do each job. - Incident investigation We have a structured process for investigating incidents and perform root cause analysis of significant incidents. - Continuous improvement We are always focused on preventing safety incidents and Thinking Safe, Acting Safe and Being Safe.
+- Visible safety leadership Site and corporate leadership have made a commitment to safety as the paramount value within the Company and our site leadership practices visible safety leadership on a daily basis. - Communication and training All team members and contractors take responsibility for their own safety and the safety of those around them, and we train for proper safety knowledge. - Safe work practices All team members and contractors take the time necessary to properly identify and mitigate hazards and safely do each job. - Incident investigation We have a structured process for investigating incidents and perform root cause failure analyses.

-Our target for Total Recordable Incident Rate ("TRIR") at SunCoke for 2023 was 0.80 company-wide, which includes both employees and contractors.
-Our safety performance in 2023 was 0.99 TRIR.
+Our target for Total Recordable Incident Rate ("TRIR") at SunCoke for 2024 was 0.80 company-wide, which includes both employees and contractors.
+Our safety performance in 2024 was a 0.50 TRIR.

 Our excellent safety record is best understood in comparison to industry-wide safety performance.
-According to the Bureau of Labor Statistics, the TRIR of Other Petroleum and Coal Products (Coke) Manufacturing was 3.1 in 2022 and the TRIR for the Iron and Steel Mills sector was 2.2 in 2022, based on the most recent data available.
+According to the Bureau of Labor Statistics, the TRIR of Other Petroleum and Coal Products (Coke) Manufacturing was 2.9 in 2023 and the TRIR for the Iron and Steel Mills sector was 2.1 in 2023, based on the most recent data available.
 Our year-over-year safety performance is consistently significantly lower than average industry-wide rates, demonstrating our strong commitment to safety.

 Year Total TRIR

-2021 0.76

 2022 0.69

 2023 0.99

+2024 0.50